High Holiday 5785 Schedule

 10:30 a.m. | Service & Yizkor (IP)(Z)

-Following Torah Study, we will have a Shemini Atzeret & Shabbat Morning Service, including Yizkor.
-This causal worship will conclude and restart the Torah as we also commemorate all of our deceased loved ones.
-The cycle of life continues with remembering as the cycle of the Torah begins again.
+To conclude, we will have a Shemini Atzeret Service, including Yizkor.
+This casual service will conclude and restart the Torah as we also commemorate all of our deceased loved ones.
+The cycle of life continues as the cycle of the Torah begins again.